x676f64/secureum-mind_map/Ethereum 101/EIP.md

 # 85 - EIP

 Etherum Improvement Proposals (EIPs) describe standards for the Ethereum platform, including core protocol specifications, client APIs, and contract standards.
-Standards Track EIPs are separated into a number of types: (See [here](https://eips.ethereum.org/))
+Standards Track EIPs are separated into a number of types:
 1.  **Core**: Improvements requiring a consensus fork as well as changes that are not necessarily consensus critical but may be relevant to “core dev” discussions
 2.  **Networking**: Includes improvements around devp2p and Light Ethereum Subprotocol, as well as proposed improvements to network protocol specifications of whisper and swarm
 3.  **Interface**: Includes improvements around client API/RPC specifications and standards, and also certain language-level standards like method names and contract [[ABI]]s.
 The label “interface” aligns with the interfaces repo and discussion should primarily occur in that repository before an EIP is submitted to the EIPs repository